-6. Bald Cypress, aka Swamp Cypress (Taxodium distichum)
+6. Bald Cypress or Swamp Cypress (Taxodium distichum)

 7. Candy Cane Tree (Prunus serrulata 'Kwanzan')

-Called the "candy cane tree" for obvious reasons, we do not know why this tree has taken this particular shape, other than age, probable trauma, and random chance.
-However, the only living part of a tree's trunk is the thin layer of tissue just beneath the bark.
-The interior of a tree trunk consists of the now dead remnants of previous years' growth;hence, the age of a tree can be determined by counting the rings.
+Called the "candy cane tree" for obvious reasons, we do not know why this tree has taken this particular shape other than age, probable trauma, and random chance.
+The only living part of a tree's trunk is the thin layer of tissue just beneath the bark.
+The interior of a tree trunk consists of the now dead remnants of previous years' growth; hence, the age of a tree can be determined by counting the rings.
 As compromised as this tree appears, it may yet live for many years because there is a continuous strip of outer material from roots to branches.

 8. Kwanzan Cherry Trees (Prunus serrulata 'Kwanzan')

 Named after a mountain in Japan, the Kwanzan cherries are admired for their heavy hanging clusters of clear pink double blossoms.There are 481 Kwanzan trees in the park, second to the predominant Yoshinos.
 These are easier to identify because they bloom two weeks after the Yoshinos and they are taller with a dark reddish-brown bark.
 Not only are they the showiest of the bunch but unlike the other trees their leaves begin to grow while the tree is still in bloom.
 Look at the numbered post to identify the Kwanzan cherry tree.
 Look for the numbered sign to identify the trees.

 9. Japanese Weeping Cherry Trees (Prunus subhirtella var.
 Pendula)